tapanalyticstoolkit/spark-tk-jupyter/README.md

     Or if you are behind a proxy use this:
    `sudo docker build --build-arg HTTP_PROXY=$http_proxy --build-arg HTTPS_PROXY=$http_proxy --build-arg NO_PROXY=$no_proxy --build-arg http_proxy=$http_proxy --build-arg https_proxy=$http_proxy --build-arg no_proxy=$no_proxy --tag=spark-tk-jupyter`

 ## Run the image:

     `sudo docker run -p 8900:8888 YOUR_JUPYTER_IMAGE_TAG`

 ##Features

 - PySpark, Spark Shell
-- Jupyter REST API's for upload and running PySpark/SparkTK scripts
+- Jupyter REST APIs for upload and running PySpark/SparkTK scripts
 - ATK libraries
 - Spark-TK libraries
 - Python and Pip 2.7
-- Examples notebooks from the project jupyter-default-notebooks
+- Examples notebooks from the project `jupyter-default-notebooks`

-## REST API's provided
+## REST APIs provided

 ### /upload
 - currently the only way to upload files to Jupyter is using the upload Form.